DSSR2/gazecap/README.md

 ## Dataset details
 The dataset is available on registration from [here](https://gazecapture.csail.mit.edu/download.php)

-The raw dataset is HUGE ~135GB of data.
-Use the [prepareDataset](Utils/prepareDataset.py) script to convert the dataset to a more usable (and smaller) version.
+The raw dataset is HUGE ~135GB.
+Use the [prepareDataset](Utils/prepareDataset.py) script to convert the dataset to a more usable (and smaller) form.

 Models provided are trained on only iPhone data.

-Total number of files: 1,272,185
+* Total number of files: 1,272,185

-Number of train files: 1,076,797
+* Number of train files: 1,076,797

-Number of validation files: 51,592
+* Number of validation files: 51,592

-Number of test files: 143,796
+* Number of test files: 143,796